qnzhou/Swept-Volume/README.md

 cmake -DCMAKE_BUILD_TYPE=Release ..
 make
 ```
-The program `general_sweep` will be generated in the build file.
+The program `generalized_sweep` will be generated in the build file.

 ### Python Bindings